Open source AI stack is ready for its moment

 The AI Infrastructure Alliance’s mission is to bring together the tools data scientists and data engineers need to build a robust, scalable, end-to-end, enterprise artificial intelligence and machine learning (AI/ML) platform.

-This sounds like such an obvious goal — one that would be so beneficial to so many — you’d think somebody must have done it already.
+This sounds like such an obvious goal — one that would be so beneficial to so many — you’d think somebody would have done it already.
 But asking why we’re not there yet is the first step toward actually getting there.

 Vendor lock-in is a reason, but not the only one.
-Vendor lock-in, after all, is becoming increasingly less relevant in a cloud-first, open source-first world — although technology business moats live on in different ways.
+Vendor lock-in, after all, is becoming increasingly less relevant in a cloud-first, open source-first world, although technology business moats live on in different ways.

-Jeffries was surprised that he did not see an organization actually trying to capture the energy around AI activity, bring different companies together, and get their integrations teams talking to each other:
+Jeffries was surprised that he did not see an organization actually trying to capture the energy around AI activity, bring different companies together, and get their integrations teams talking to each other.

 “Every founder and every engineer I ended up talking to was very excited.
 I really didn’t have to work very hard to get people interested in the concept.
 They understood it intuitively, and they realized that the innovation is coming from these small to mid-sized companies,” Jeffries said.

-“They are getting funded now, and they’re up against giant vertically integrated players like SageMaker from Amazon.
+“They are getting funded now, and they’re up against giant, vertically integrated players like SageMaker from Amazon.
 But I don’t think any of the innovation is coming from that space.”

-Having spent more than 11 out of his 20-year career at Red Hat, Jeffries recalls how the proprietary software companies used to come up with all the ideas and then open source would copy them “in a kind of OK way.”
+Having spent more than 11 years out of his 20-year career at Red Hat, Jeffries recalls how the proprietary software companies used to come up with all the ideas, and then open source would copy them “in a kind of OK way.”

 But over time, most of the innovation started flowing to open source and to the smaller companies’ projects, he said.